Joseph Smith Arrested for Fraud

 Our Take

-The Restoration of the gospel and Church of Jesus Christ relies upon Joseph Smith's role as a prophet, which makes the character and behavior of Joseph an important topic.
+The Restoration of the gospel and the Church of Jesus Christ relies upon Joseph Smith's role as a prophet, which makes the character and behavior of Joseph an important topic.
 Joseph was summoned to court many times—what does this say about his character?
 Who accused him of lying or fraud, and was he convicted as a conman?

 There also may be some discomfort about the link between the accusations of using "peep stones" for fraudulent activities, and the methods Joseph used to translate the Book of Mormon.
-It's okay to feel a sense of confusion or concern over these things, and may require more study to put into context.
+It's okay to feel a sense of confusion or concern over these things, and it may require more study to put into context.

 Joseph Smith was a controversial figure in his day.
 He was involved in a significant number of legal proceedings over his lifetime, and there were some who used the legal system to attempt to discredit or defame him.
 Unfortunately, there are very few historical records available about the fraud charges made against Joseph.
 Based on the records and testimonies we do have, it appears as though at least two of the three cases were dismissed.
-However, the historical record relating to the 1826 case has conflicting information, and so it's unclear if he was convicted of a crime or not.
+However, the historical record relating to the 1826 case has conflicting information, so it's unclear if he was convicted of a crime or not.

 What's Your Take?